tweedegolf/rust-training/book/src/instructions.md

 To fix this we've specified the projects manually in the `.vscode/settings.json` file.
 To reduce the burden on your computer, you can comment out any of the projects that we're not using in our training.

 ## Git
-During the trainings, you'll need the Git version control tool.
+During the training, you'll need the Git version control tool.
 If you haven't installed Git already, you can find instructions here: <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>.
 If you're new to Git, you'll also appreciate GitHubs intro to Git <https://docs.github.com/en/get-started/using-git/about-git> and the Git intro with vscode, which you can find here: <https://www.youtube.com/watch?v=i_23KUAEtUM>.